metalama/website/applications/ui/change-tracking.md

 ---
 title: Change Tracking
+summary: "The document explains implementing change tracking in .NET UIs using `IChangeTracking` and `IRevertibleChangeTracking` interfaces with Metalama."
 ---

 When programming UIs, especially "transactional" UIs with _Ok_ buttons, it's necessary to detect whether a data object